The APJCP accepts the following manuscript types:

 Rule # 5) In writing the names of the authors, the rule is to use the last name and then the initials for the first and/or middle names.
 No period or space between the initials: For example, (Blue AB, Pink B, Green CJ, et al (2000).

 Rule # 7) in writing the name of the journal, the rule is to use the standard abbreviation of the Journal’s name.
-You can download an Excel file that contains abbreviation for many journals so that you can check if you have the right abbreviation for the journals’ name.
+You can find the standard abbreviation of the Journal’s namee here.

 For Journals: Author’s name according to the reference list rules 1 to 5, then TITLE followed by YEAR inside the parenthesis, followed by the standard abbreviation of the journal name, volume number (in bold), followed by starting page, then – ending page.
 The ending page should be just the last digit: 322-24 or 322-324 is wrong ― 322-4 is the correct use in this case.